-After half an hour, a wispy light spilled into the empty vial.
-They then tested the assassin’s arrow next.
+After half an hour, a wispy light spilled into the empty vial in the contraption.
+Olive then tested the assassin’s arrow next with Marta’s help.
 After another half an hour, another empty vial was filled.

-After retrieving the vials, Olive held them up to the light.
+After retrieving both vials, Olive held them up to the light.
 The one labeled ‘death arrow’ contained a swirling vermillion light while the one labeled ‘Trystan’ contained a pale-rose light.

 “They’re different!”
 A grin broke across Claire’s face.
 “This proves Trystan is innocent!”

-“It’s not enough,” Olive said.
-He tapped his shoulder.
+“It’s not enough,” Olive said, tapping his shoulder.
 “We need to test one more thing.”

-After the third vial was filled with a blood sample from Olive’s shoulder and it was treated, they examined the contents of the former.
+After the third vial was filled with a blood sample from Olive’s shoulder, they examined the vial’s contents.
 It swirled vermillion.

 “Now we’ve proven Trystan’s innocence,” Olive said, slipping the vials into his coat pocket.
 “And—”